 This street takes its name from the Dodson Ranch, an 832 acre property once located here.
-The Dodson in question was James Hillsey Dodson (1861-1939), who would serve as both mayor and postmaster of San Pedro.
-But the ranch’s real owner was his wife, Rudecinda Florencia Sepúlveda de Dodson (1858-1930) – yes, of the powerful Sepúlveda family.
-She had inherited the land from her father, José Diego Sepúlveda, whose own father José Dolores Sepúlveda was granted 33,000 acres here in 1812.
+The Dodson in question was James Hillsey Dodson (1861-1939), who would serve as both mayor and postmaster of San Pedro, but the ranch’s true owner was his wife Rudecinda Florencia Sepúlveda de Dodson (1858-1930) – yes, of the powerful Sepúlveda family.
+She had inherited the land from her father José Diego Sepúlveda, whose own father José Dolores Sepúlveda was granted 33,000 acres here in 1812.
 In February 1918, Rudecinda (we’re on a first-name basis) sold the ranch for $400,000 to the Averill brothers, who then developed it as the Vista del Oro tract.
-A Rancho Palos Verdes middle school named for Rudecinda opened in 1960.
+Rudecinda was remembered as a modest but independent woman and a generous philanthropist.
+A middle school in Rancho Palos Verdes was named in her honor in 1960.